 You can choose from four regular payment frequency options:

 We'll write to you every July asking you to select your preferred payment option for that financial year.
-If you have nominated to have your Energy Super Income Stream payments made monthly, quarterly, half-yearly or annually, payments will be processed in time to be credited to your bank or other financial institution around the 24th of each payment month (if applicable).
+If you have nominated to have your Energy Super Income Stream account payments made monthly, quarterly, half-yearly or annually, payments will be processed in time to be credited to your bank or other financial institution around the 24th of each payment month (if applicable).
 If you have nominated to have your Income Stream payments made fortnightly, payments will be processed in time to be credited to your bank or other financial institution every second Wednesday.

 How long will your income stream last

 Your income stream doesn't have a fixed term so it will last as long as there is enough money in your account.

 You can choose any combination of the 9 available investment options for your income stream account.

 Tax free if you are over 60.
 If you’re under age 60 tax is charged at your marginal tax rate with a 15% tax offset available if you're aged between 55 and 59.

-You can nominate a dependant as your Reversionary Beneficiary when you start your Energy Super Income Stream.
+You can nominate a dependant as your Reversionary Beneficiary when you start your Energy Super Income Stream account.
 This means should you die with money in your account, your Reversionary Beneficiary will continue to receive your income stream.
 If you choose not to name a Reversionary Beneficiary you can nominate dependants as recipients of your account balance as a lump sum death benefit.